akeelm/todo/README.md

 * Tests are using React-testing-library.
 * State is held in Redux with some local state using hooks
 * Styled with styled-components

-TODO:
-* Check accessibility
+* Basic accessibility (tab control, informative titles for screen readers)
-* Add redux-persist for state persistence
+* Redux-persist for state persistence

 ## Available Scripts